 - Look at your losses: By listing losses, your capital gains will be offset.

 - Open a charitable trust: By opening a charitable trust, you put in $100,000 or more into a trust that pays you a certain income for life and when you die, the remainder goes to a charity.
 If you open a charitable trust and put your appreciated assets in it, you will avoid large capital gain taxes.
-In fact, if you fall into a low enough income tax brackets while taking the payouts, you might not even have to pay a capital gains tax!

 - Open a 529 College Savings Account: Opening a 529 college savings account allows you to set money aside tax-free and when it comes time to withdraw the money for education expenses, it’s also tax free, meaning you won’t have to pay a capital gains tax.